Dutra-Apex/JavaDatabaseSample/README.md

 # JavaDatabaseSample

-Simple setup to build a database using Derby and Java.
+This repository utilizes of Derby and Java to create a database that holds relevant information regarding a country's COVID cases and demographics.